Past courses taught…

 (Has notes from Autumn 2003&2002, and from Spring 2002&1999.)

-for the bright, motivated, hard-working student.
+DiffyQfor the bright, motivated, hard-working student.
+Available are exams from previous DfyQ incarnations.